ept/blog/scaling.md

 Being able to rapidly respond to change is one of the biggest advantages of a small startup.
-Agility in product and process means you also need the freedom to change your mind about the structure of your code and data.
+Agility in product and process means you also need the freedom to change your mind about the structure of your code and your data.
 There is lot of talk about making code easy to change, eg. with good automated tests.
 But what about changing the structure of your data?

 Schema changes have a reputation of being very painful, a reputation that is chiefly MySQL's fault: simply adding a column to a table requires the
 [entire table to be copied](http://dev.mysql.com/doc/refman/5.6/en/alter-table.html).
 On a large table, that might mean several hours during which you can't write to the table.
-Various [tools](http://www.percona.com/doc/percona-toolkit/2.2/pt-online-schema-change.html) [exist](https://github.com/soundcloud/lhm) to make that less painful, but it's still ridiculous.
+Various [tools](http://www.percona.com/doc/percona-toolkit/2.2/pt-online-schema-change.html) [exist](https://github.com/soundcloud/lhm) to make that less painful, but I find it unbelievable that the world's most popular open source database handles such a common operation so badly.

 Postgres can make simple schema changes without copying the table, which means they are almost instant.
 And of course the avoidance of schema changes is a primary selling point of document